How long does the divorce process take?

-Due to the reduction in number of Family Courts in England & Wales in recent years, it can take between four to six months to get a divorce.
+Due to the reduction in the number of Family Courts in England & Wales in recent years, it can take at least four to six months to get a divorce.
 However, it is not good practice to terminate a marriage until finances are resolved.
 This is because the termination of the marriage affects inheritance rights, pension rights and taxation.
-It may therefore take between 6 months to 18 months to resolve all matters stemming for the breakdown of the marriage.
+It may, therefore, take between 6 months to 18 months to resolve all matters stemming for the breakdown of the marriage.
 How long the process takes depends on whether you are able to resolve financial matters yourselves through direct negotiation at home, in mediation or through solicitors, or whether it is necessary to issue court proceedings to resolve financial matters.

-21 days beginning with the day upon which the acknowledgement of service is required to be filed at court, the respondent must file an answer at court and also serve this upon the petitioner (or his or her solicitor if they are legally represented.)
+The respondent must file an answer at court within 21 days, beginning with the day upon which the acknowledgement of service is required to be filed at court, and must also serve this upon the petitioner (or his or her solicitor if they are legally represented.)
 The court will then list the divorce for a case management hearing.
 Further evidence may be required from both parties to support their respective positions.

 Defending divorce proceedings is expensive financially and emotionally.
 It causes delay and does not necessarily prevent the divorce from being granted.
 It increases hostility and causes emotional harm to the children and to the parties involved.